Transverse Mercator projection: Implementations of the Gauss–Krüger projection

-Higher order versions of the Krüger–n series have been implemented to seventh order by Ensager and Poder and to tenth order by Kawase.
+Higher order versions of the Krüger–n series have been implemented to seventh order by Engsager and Poder and to tenth order by Kawase.
 Apart from a series expansion for the transformation between latitude and conformal latitude, Karney has implemented the series to thirtieth order.

 Exact Gauss–Krüger and accuracy of the truncated series

 An exact solution by E. H. Thompson is described by L. P. Lee.
 It is constructed in terms of elliptic functions (defined in chapters 19 and 22 of the NIST handbook) which can be calculated to arbitrary accuracy using algebraic computing systems such as Maxima.
 Such an implementation of the exact solution is described by Karney (2011).

 The exact solution is a valuable tool in assessing the accuracy of the truncated n and λ series.
 For example, the original 1912 Krüger–n series compares very favourably with the exact values: they differ by less than 0.31 μm within 1000 km of the central meridian and by less than 1 mm out to 6000 km.
-On the other hand, the difference of the Redfearn series used by Geotrans and the exact solution is less than 1 mm out to a longitude difference of 3 degrees, corresponding to a distance of 334 km from the central meridian at the equator but a mere 35 km at the northern limit of an UTM zone.
+On the other hand, the difference of the Redfearn series used by GEOTRANS and the exact solution is less than 1 mm out to a longitude difference of 3 degrees, corresponding to a distance of 334 km from the central meridian at the equator but a mere 35 km at the northern limit of an UTM zone.
 Thus the Krüger–n series are very much better than the Redfearn λ series.

 The Redfearn series becomes much worse as the zone widens.
 Karney discusses Greenland as an instructive example.
 The long thin landmass is centred on 42W and, at its broadest point, is no more than 750 km from that meridian while the span in longitude reaches almost 50 degrees.
 Krüger–n is accurate to within 1 mm but the Redfearn version of the Krüger–λ series has a maximum error of 1 kilometre.

 Karney's own 8th-order (in n) series is accurate to 5 nm within 3900 km of the central meridian.

 Formulae for the spherical transverse Mercator

 Spherical normal Mercator revisited

-The normal cylindrical projections are described in relation to a cylinder tangential at the equator with axis along the polar axis of the sphere.
+X and Y values are obtained from latitude (φ) and longitude (λ).
+The normal cylindrical projections are described in relation to a cylinder tangential at the equator with axis Y along the polar axis of the sphere.
+The equator line corresponds to the X-axis line, so the value of the x-coordinate is proportional to λ.

 The cylindrical projections are constructed so that all points on a meridian are projected to points with $x = a\lambda$ (where $a$ is the Earth radius) and $y$ is a prescribed function of $\phi$.
 For a tangent Normal Mercator projection the (unique) formulae which guarantee conformality are:

 Conformality implies that the point scale, k, is independent of direction: it is a function of latitude only:

 For the secant version of the projection there is a factor of k_{0} on the right hand side of all these equations: this ensures that the scale is equal to k_{0} on the equator.